Camos101/Jupyter-Server-Websocket/README.md

 Now you have a convenient way to bring up the command without bringing up the prompt everytime.

+Step 3: Use the localhost token URL.
+The actual IP URL didn't work.
+At least it didn't for me.

+Step 4:
+Paste the URL in "Connect to a Local Runtime" and click "Connect".
+It won't work but if you "Connect to Hosted Runtime" and press "Connect" it will take you to the "Cannot Connect to GPU backend" as normal.
+Choose "Connect without GPU" but, instead of it restarting the runtime it will resume.
+Your session will retain whatever you saved into the folder in Colab as well.

 Enjoy :)

 ![WM-Screenshots-20230326151741](https://user-images.githubusercontent.com/49349748/227808721-485ee946-61b3-429b-8137-02487eca34f5.png)